voltrb/volt/Readme.md

 Volt's concept of a model is slightly different from many frameworks where a model is the name for the ORM to the database.
 In Volt a model is a class where you can store data easily.
 Models can be created with a "Persistor", which is responsible for storing the data in the model.
 Models created without a persistor, simply store the data in the classes instance.
 Lets first see how to use a model.

-Volt comes with many built-in models, one is called 'page'.
-If you call #page on a controller, you will get access to the model.
+Volt comes with many built-in models; one is called `page`.
+If you call `#page` on a controller, you will get access to the model.
 Models provided by Volt are automatically wrapped in a ReactiveValue so update events can be tracked.

 ```ruby
     page._name = 'Ryan'